Human Resources (HR)

 Requisite(s): HR-2204

 The class teaches students how corporations foster diversity, equity, and inclusion (DEI) at the workplace as a core element of their corporate and people strategy to drive long-term shareholder value.
-Students will learn how corporrations can develop inclusive talent management practices and set key performance indicators to track their DEI goals as a great place to work.
+Students will learn how corporations can develop inclusive talent management practices and set key performance indicators to track their DEI goals as a great place to work.
 The class will also discuss opportunities and challenges to apply DEI practices across all business functions and the supply chain, including Product Development, Sales & Marketing, and Finance.

 Typically offered: As Needed